China hikes defence budget by 7.1 per cent to USD 230 billion | Law-Order

 In his work report presented to the NPC, Premier Li called for deepening comprehensive combat readiness from the People's Liberation Army (PLA).

-He said the PLA needs to carry out military struggles in a resolute and flexible manner to defend the country's sovereignty, security and development interests.
+He said the PLA needed to carry out military struggles in a resolute and flexible manner to defend the country's sovereignty, security and development interests.

-China's defence budget, which doesn't factor in the expenditure of much of its rapid modernisation of the navy, including the building of new aircraft carriers, air force and missile systems, is over three times that of India's defence budget of 5.25 lakh crore (about USD 70 billion) for 2022.
+China's defence budget, which does not factor in the expenditure of much of its rapid modernisation of the navy, including the building of new aircraft carriers, air force and missile systems, is over three times that of India's defence budget of 5.25 lakh crore (about USD 70 billion) for 2022.

 Besides the defence budget, China has a separate internal security budget which often surpasses the defence spending.